HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/frontend/cssmenu.md

 *17-4-2025*

-_Status: Work in progress_
-_Type of post: {Guide}_

 ## Creating a CSS menu

 Ever since I discovered CSS to create a menu (in 2004?)
 I try to create my menus using CSS only, and avoiding JavaScript.
-It is not that I dislike JavaScript, it just makes thing so complex (to code).
+It is not that I dislike JavaScript, it just makes thing so complex.

 I started out with the W3 schools example, and having read many others, I just found them to work with float.
 And I do not like float.

-## The very first menu I ever made
+### The very first menu I ever made

-I created an example of my first menu here:
-I have created an [example of my first menu](https://helmerdendekker.github.io/example/css-menu-one.html){target="_blank"}.
+I created an [example of my first menu](https://helmerdendekker.github.io/example/css-menu-one.html){target="_blank"}.
 It is all in Dutch.
+It is a very simple menu using just CSS.
+It uses the hover-effects, active and visited to provide user-feedback.
+However, it is not 2004 anymore and websites have evolved.
+These days most websites look a lot cleaner.

 ## What did I want to achieve?

 For the newest website, the look need to be much cleaner.

 I want a menu:
 - that appears when hovering over the menu icon.
 - that shows the drop-down menu so you can select the item you want.
 - that closes when you hover outside the menu.